ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/processing-trucking-iot-data-with-apache-storm/tutorial-2.md

 ./scripts/setup.sh
 ```

-> Note: The script above makes the following assumptions:
+> Note: The script assumes that Kafka and Storm services are started within Ambari and that the Ambari login credentials are admin/admin.
-Ambari admin password is set to: admin
-Kafka and Storm started

 ## Generate Sensor Data